moneppo/resin/README.md

 Once you have a built version of Resin, making work as your custom app is just three easy steps:

-1. Rename the package: Rename the package from Resin.app to <your app name>.app, and modify the Info.plist CFBundleName property to be your app name.
+1. Rename the package: Rename the package from Resin.app to YourAppName.app, and modify the Info.plist CFBundleName property to be your app name.
 You may also want to consider modifying CFBundleIdentifier.
 2. Set the link in the plist: Change the HomePath property in Info.plist to point to the website for your app.
 3. Change your icons: Change the resin.icns file to be your icon of choice.
 Make your PNG a icns file real fast with [this tool](http://iconverticons.com/online/).

-I am working on a quick script that does this automatically, given the name of the app, a png, and the url to it.
-This could be run as a CGI script to dynamically create a link to download the app on a website.
-I may even set up a service for this.
+I've made a simple Node utility for doing all of this for you, called [resin-server](http://github.com/moneppo/resin-server).
+Check it out.

 Why not just use a browser?
 ---------------------------